 Place the gelatin sheet in a small bowl of cold water and allow to bloom (soften).
 This should take about 10 minutes.
 While the gelatin is blooming, using a mortar and pestle, pulverize the spices and set aside.
-Place port wine, sugar and spices in a small saucepan.
+Place sweetened cranberry juice, sugar and spices in a small saucepan.
 Heat to a simmer and dissolve the sugar.
 Turn off the heat and strain to remove any spice bits.
 Return the port to the pan and keep hot.

 After the gelatin has bloomed, remove the sheet from the water and squeeze out any excess.
 Add the gelatin to the hot port mixture, stirring until the gelatin has dissolved.
 Pour into a small heat proof measuring cup and divide evenly over the ramekins of paté.
 Allow to cool and then return to the refrigerator.

 The paté will keep in the refrigerator for up to 3 days or in the freezer for a couple of months.

 To serve allow paté to come to room temperature.
 Spread a bit of the gelée and paté in crostini and serve.

 Recipe courtesy of Chef Bret Bannon from Bret’s Table.